top of page

 TFSE Surgery

-However, in early TFSE procedures, we used grabbing instruments, which resulted in mucosa loss.
+In early TFSE procedures, we used grabbing instruments, which resulted in mucosa loss.
 The loss of mucosa resulted in scarring.
 Scarring is the healing process of mucosa that can result in the contraction of the sinus opening.

 To rectify the issue, we replaced grabbing tools with cutting tools.
 These tools and methods aided in maintaining the mucosa.
 However, the surgical time significantly extended to 4 to 6 hours.
 Prolonged surgeries beyond 4 hours may result in inconsistent outcomes.
 The speed of the surgery is crucial to achieving optimal results.